sleekjs/cli/README.md

 ## Using

-There are three main commands:
+These are the currently available commands:

 - `sleek new`: Create a new sleek project
 - `sleek dev`: Start a dev server
 - `sleek build`: Build your project
+- `sleek generate`: Scaffold a new component or service
+- `sleek help`: View detailed help

 [sleek]: https://github.com/sleekjs/sleek